migueldavideraso/dashboar-react/README.md

-# Dashboard with React, tremor, tailwind css
+# Dashboard with React, tremor and tailwind css

 It was made with vite